-At first glance, Kite Realty (NYSE:KRG) may seem like a strange name to include on a list of real estate stocks to buy.
-In an overbuilt retail real estate market, many investors want to avoid the retail REIT sector in which KRG operates.
+Kite Realty (NYSE:KRG) may seem like a strange name to include on a list of real estate stocks to buy in the wake of the burgeoning pandemic recovery.
+Especially in an overbuilt retail real estate market, many investors want to avoid the retail REIT sector in which KRG operates.

 However, investors need to remember that brick-and-mortar retail is not dying, it is merely shrinking.
 Hence, prospective buyers should not necessarily avoid these stocks.
 Amid the abandoned malls across the landscape, retail REITs such as KRG stock have found a way to thrive.

 Retail REITs may look scary right now, but even in this depressed retail real estate market, KRG stock can still offer generous dividend yields at a reasonable price, so it definitely deserves to be included on a list of real estate stocks to buy for dividend income.

 Kite Realty has the good fortune (or good business sense) of owning property mostly in high-growth markets.
 Even in an overbuilt market, KRG maintains high occupancy and lease rates.
 Moreover, it is reshuffling its portfolio to increase this geographic focus.
 This has led to increased buying among insiders and hedge funds.